WeblateOrg/weblate/docs/vcs.rst

 ++++++++++++++++++++++++++++++++++++++++++

-For Hosted Weblate there is a dedicated push user registered on GitHub, Bitbucket, Codeberg and GitLab (with the username :guilabel:`weblate` named :guilabel:`Weblate push user`).
+For Hosted Weblate there is a dedicated push user registered on GitHub, Bitbucket, Codeberg and GitLab (with the username :guilabel:`weblate`, e-mail ``hosted@weblate.org`` and, named :guilabel:`Weblate push user`).
 You need to add this user as a collaborator and give it appropriate permission to your repository (read-only is okay for cloning, write is required for pushing).
 Depending on service and your organization settings, this happens immediately, or requires confirmation on the Weblate side.

 The :guilabel:`weblate` user on GitHub accepts invitations automatically within five minutes.
 Manual processing might be needed on the other services, so please be patient.